Posted by Julien DUMEZ

 December 14, 2020

 The reason you’re asking this question is understandable.
-The promises heavy terminal emulators made years ago are starting to wane.
+The promises heavy TN3270 emulators made years ago are starting to wane.
 In the beginning, these emulators brought convenience and cost savings.
 Unfortunately, security breaches and performance issues followed some years after.